silinternational/idp-in-a-box/terraform/050-pw-manager/README.md

 # 050-pw-manager - ECS service for password manager API and S3 config for UI
-This module is used to create an ECS service running the password manager API and static site hosting for the UI.
+This module is used to create an ECS service running the password manager API.

+The password manager UI can be deployed using the [silinternatonal/pages/cloudflare](https://registry.terraform.io/modules/silinternational/pages/cloudflare/latest) module.

 ## What this does

  - Create ALB target group for API with hostname based routing
  - Create task definition and ECS service for password manager API service
- - Create S3 bucket for UI
- - Create CloudFront distribution to provide SSL support for UI
- - Create Cloudflare DNS records for API and UI
+ - Create Cloudflare DNS record

 ## Required Inputs